Full Synopsis

 Inspiration

-Madagascar The Musical is a theatrical rendition of the 2005 DreamWorks blockbuster children’s film, Madagascar, with book by Kevin Del Aguila and original music and lyrics by George Noriega and Joel Someillan.
-DreamWorks Theatricals teamed up with Broadway Across America for their second venture into stage productions to create this musical.
+Madagascar The Musical is a theatrical rendition of the 2005 DreamWorks blockbuster children’s film Madagascar with Book by Kevin Del Aguila and Original Music and Lyrics by George Noriega & Joel Someillan.
+DreamWorks Theatricals teamed up with Broadway Across America for their second venture into stage productions to create this production.

 Productions

-Madagascar The Musical also toured nationally, stopping at numerous places, including Radio City Music Hall in New York City.
+Madagascar also toured nationally, stopping at numerous places including Radio City Music Hall in New York, NY.

 Trivia